Dubeayi/QueryIQ/README.md

 # QueryIQ
-DatAcademy / QueryIQ is an AI app dedicated to help users learn and perfect SQL queries using an intuitive technologies.
+DatAcademy / QueryIQ is an AI app dedicated to help users learn and perfect SQL queries via intuitive technologies